Skip to Content

 Can You Freeze Breakfast Casserole?

 Yep!
 Although in our homes it usually disappears before we have a chance to freeze any leftovers!
 But, if you’re lucky enough to have a lot of leftovers, go for it!
 For freezing, we like to slice it up for easier storage, and then wrap the slices tightly in cling wrap.
-The breakfast casserole should be good in the freezer for about three months.
+Just like our other favorite freezer-friendly breakfast, Breakfast Burritos, the breakfast casserole should be good in the freezer for about three months.

 uncooked sausage breakfast casserole in a baking dish